simpleidserver/SimpleIdServer/docs/documentation/identityprovisioning/ldap.md

 ![Create first user](images/ldap-2.png)

-Second user must have the following attributes
+The second user should have the following attributes.

 | Attribute   | Value                |
 | ----------- | -------------------- |